 - Jetting;

 - Vibratory;

-- Pre-auguring; and,
+- Pre-augering; and,

-- Down the hole hammer1.
+- Down the hole hammer(if used, will be for pile installation through armor stone).

-1Down the hole hammer (DTH), if used, will be for pile installation through armor stone.
 DTH operations may require the limited use of vegetable oil and foaming agents which will require agency approval prior to use.
 If foaming agents are required, this will result in a non-toxic product that will meet agency approval requirements.
-DTH operations as similar to jet grouting in capture of residuals.
-The residuals will be captured and separation of water and solids will be performed.
+(Please refer to Attachment L-3 for the specification sheets on the proposed Foamer, as well as agency approval and associated testing of the product from the Chesapeake Bay Bridge-Tunnel Expansion Project).
+DTH operations are similar to jet grouting in capture of residuals.
+The residuals will be captured, and the separation of water and solids will occur.
 Water that is separated will be treated by the WTP.

-Extraction of sediment within certain pile casings may be required for 25% of the piles.
+Extraction of sediment within certain pile casings may be required for 25 percent of the piles.
 Material disposal related to this process may be up to 20,000 cy (32,000 cy bulked).
-This value corresponds to the amount of sand that will be removed inside the casing during this process, for a total depth of 60 feet, and using a casing of 60 inch (to fit inside the 54 inch permanent piles).
+This value corresponds to the amount of sand that will be removed inside the casing during this process, for a total depth of 60 feet, and using a casing of 60 inch (to fit inside the 54-inch permanent piles).

-L.1.5.9 UPLAND CONSTRUCTION
+L.1.5.9 ONSHORE CONSTRUCTION

 Excavations will be required along the corridor for roadway widening.
 Material will also be required for embankment construction.
 Embankment will be built in 6-inch lifts as prescribed by VDOT.
-Where possible, upland soil excavated for roadway construction will be reused in the project's fill slopes.
-Any material found to be out of compliance with VDOT requirements will be disposed of at an Virginia approved landfill.
+Where possible, onshore soil excavated for roadway construction will be reused in the Project's fill slopes.
+Any material found to be out of compliance with VDOT requirements will be disposed of at a Virginia approved facility or landfill.

-The construction sequence is as follow:
+The construction sequence is as follows:

-- 2020: Inside widening of the roadway - 2020-2022: EB traffic switched to the inside, widening of the EB lanes - 2022-2024: WB traffic switched to the inside, widening and rehabilitation of WB lanes - 2024: EB rehabilitation
+- 2020: Inside widening of the roadway - 2020-2022: East bound traffic switched to the inside, widening of the east bound lanes - 2022-2024: West bound traffic switched to the inside, widening, and rehabilitation of west bound lanes - 2024: East bound rehabilitation